atkatchev/pneumonia-detection-from-chest-x-rays/FDA_Submission_Template.md

 <img src="img/diseaselist.png" height="600" width="600"/>

 **Device Limitations:** The trained algorithm (model) performs better without Consolidation, Edema, Effusion, Hernia, comorbid thoracic pathologies due to their pixel intensity distribution similarity to pneumonia.
+In other words classifying between Pneumonia and some of its comorbidities will be a hard task based only on pixels features.
+Lastly, Pneumonia comorbid with infiltration and Effusion is difficult to create a model that distinguish, for instance, when there is only Infiltration (Negative to Pneumonia) or Infiltration+Pneumonia (Positive to Pneumonia).

 <img src="img/pneumonia.png" height="150" width="150"/>